bhja/scylla/README.md

 Can be executed as a standalone node/as cluster.
 For a local executor set the developer mode to 1.
 Else set to 0 and execute the tests.
-The mount point for the scylla data folder should be XFS formatted.

 Sample json input for the load test using CURL